TreeHacks/policies/privacy-policy.md

 TreeHacks uses Google Analytics to gather data about our sites’ users.
 This information is anonymized and used only to observe general patterns so that we can enhance our practices and user experience.
 For more information about Google Analytics, check out the [Google Analytics Terms of Use](http://www.google.com/analytics/terms/us.html).

+Third-party virtual platforms used for the event may collect their own analytics.
+We encourage participants to read the privacy policies of all platforms used.

 ### 3\.
 Security Logging Information

 TreeHacks logs limited personal information such as user account information, the user’s IP address, and the web browser user agent whenever certain actions such as logging in and resetting a password are performed.
 This information is only used to locate and prevent unauthorized access and is never shared with anybody outside of the TreeHacks organization.